stencillogic/Start-with-Rust-fast/README.md

 let equal_to_x = move |z| z == x;    // x is moved out of scope and can't be used after this line
 ```

-`move` can be used to pass closure with captured environment to a different thread.
+`move` is useful for passing closure with captured environment to a different thread.

 ### Iterators

-Iterator allows to perform tasks on sequences of items.
+_Iterator_ allows to perform tasks on sequences of items.

 Examples: